 - Medical management of the ‘injury’ suffered by the insured

-In workmen compensation insurance, it is important that the insured gets the required amount and intensity of the treatment and care for the given illness and injury.
+In workmen compensation insurance policy, it is important that the insured gets the required amount and intensity of the treatment and care for the given illness and injury.

 The ‘medically necessary’ should not exceed the level of necessary care.
 In the case of illness and injury, a person is provided with a safe, adequate and appropriate medical care.
 It is important that this does not include any unnecessary requirements for that illness or injury concerning its duration or intensity.

-One other important clause in workmen compensation insurance states that a Medical Practitioner should prescribe the medically necessary for any illness or injury must be prescribed by a Medical Practitioner.
+One other important clause in workmen compensation insurance states that a Medical Practitioner should prescribe the medically necessary for any illness or injury.

-There are set of rules and standards which are put forth by the international medical practice.
-The medical community in India has also put forward set of rules and regulations.
-It is important that the medical necessary stated by the insured should comply with the widely accepted professional standards.
+There are a set of rules and standards which are put forth by the international medical practice.
+The medical community in India has also put forward a set of rules and regulations.
+It is important that the ‘medical necessary’ stated by the insured should comply with the widely accepted professional standards.

 A manufacturing company located in Delhi had about 50 workers on site in the production department.
 All the manufacturing activities took place on the site day and night.
-Once, a fire caused due to short circuit in the electric board burnt three workers.
+Once, a fire caused by a short circuit in the electric board burnt three workers.
 They were immediately rushed to the hospital.
-All three workers were treated by a medical practitioner for the burns and bruises and were discharged after seven days of hospitalization.
+All three workers suffered burns and bruises and were discharged after seven days of hospitalization.

 The manufacturing company had purchased a worker compensation policy.
 They immediately approached the insurance company, and a surveyor was sent for investigation.
 The surveyor noted the following facts:

-- Injury/ burns to the workers were caused on site due to the fire caused by short-circuit in the electric board.
+- Injury/ burns to the workers were caused on site due to the fire caused by a short-circuit in the electric board.

-As all these facts signified the ‘medically necessary’ conditions in the worker compensation policy, the claim was successfully settled by the insurance company.
+As all these facts signified the ‘medically necessary’ conditions in the worker compensation policy, the claim settlement was successfully done by the insurance company.
 Thus, the manufacturing firm benefitted from getting its workers insured with this policy.